testflows/TestFlows-WebSite/source/handbook/index.md

 # Test Requirements

-You can add `requirements` to any test either by setting [requirements] parameter of the inline test or using [Requirements] decorator if the test is defined as a decorated function.
+You can add `requirements` to any test either by setting [requirements] parameter of the inline test or by using [Requirements] decorator if the test is defined as a decorated function.
 The values of the requirements can be accessed using the `requirements` attribute of the test.

-> **{% attention %}** `Requirement` class instances must be always called with the version number the test is expected to verify.
+> **{% attention %}** `Requirement` class instances must always be called with the version number the test is expected to verify.
 > `RequirementError` exception will be raised if version does not match the version of the instance.

 ## requirements